graveyard/s3-to-redshift/redshift/README.md

 ```go
 func (r *Redshift) GetTableFromConf(f s3filepath.S3File) (Table, error)
 ```
-it's a little awkward to turn the moSQL format into what I want, this belongs here - redshift should not have to know about s3 files really
+GetTableFromConf returns the redshift table representation of the s3 conf file It opens, unmarshalls, and does very very simple validation of the conf file This belongs here - s3filepath should not have to know about redshift tables

 #### func (*Redshift) GetTableMetadata